ishaan-awasthi/COOK/README.md

 <h2>"Serve" Key: Output</h2>

-Likely to be your most used of the built-in functions, `serve` is the key serving as COOK's equivalent to Python's `print` or Java's `System.out` (which COOK by nature utilizes).
+Likely to be your most used of the built-in functions, `serve` is the key serving as COOK's equivalent to Python's `print` or C++'s `<iostream>` (which COOK by nature utilizes).
 You can use it to display variables and standalone strings to the standard output stream (your IDE's process terminal).
 Usage is as follows:
 ```
 Serve the "potatoes".
 Serve the potatoes.